-25.It has also been held in paragraph 101 of the judgment as under:-
+25.It has also been held in paragraph 101 as under:-

-"We are, therefore, of the view that provisions of Section 4(2)(l) (C)(D) are reasonable and are not contrary to Articles 14, 19(1)(g) and 300-A of the Constitution of India."
+"We are, therefore, of the view that provisions of Section 4(2)(1) (C)(D) are reasonable and are not contrary to Articles 14, 19(1)(g) and 300-A of the Constitution of India."

-IV Ongoing project, completion certificate and Partial Completion certificate.
+IV Ongoing Project, Completion Certification and Partial Completion Certificate:

-- 26. The fourth foremost point is regarding issuance and relevance of completion certificate and the concept of ongoing projects and when the projects are required to be registered. - 27.
-First of all, I would like to make reference to the provisions of the Act and the Rules made thereunder by the Government of Punjab (Department of housing and Urban Development by notification dated 08.06.2017. - 28.
-The present Act has been enacted with the aim and object to seek protection to the interests of the large number of aspiring house buyers, to put in place the effective regulatory mechanism for orderly growth of the sector which is the second largest employer after agriculture.
-For ordinarily, which is second and to bring about accountability and

-Protection Act 1986 is available as a forum to the buyers in the real estate market, the recourse is only curative and is not adequate to address all the concerns of buyers and promoters in that sector.
+- 26.The fourth foremost point regarding issuance and relevance of completion certificate and the concept of ongoing projects and when the projects are required to be registered. - 27.Under this topic, it would be appropriate to make reference to the provisions of the Act and the Rules made thereunder by the Government of Punjab (Department of housing and Urban Development by notification dated 08.06.2017. - 28.The present act has been enacted with the aim and object to seek protection to the interests of the large number of aspiring house buyers, to put in place the effective regulatory mechanism for orderly growth of the sector which is the second largest employer after agriculture.
+It aims to bring about accountability and transparency in this housing sector.
+Though the Consumer Protection Act 1986 is available as a forum to the buyers in the real estate market, the recourse is only curative and is not adequate to address all the concerns of buyers and promoters in that sector.
 Hon'ble Bombay High Court in para No.148 has highlighted the aims and objects of the Act which is reproduced as below:-

 "148.
 We perused the report of the Standing Committee.
 The Standing Committee on Urban Development (2013-2014) submitted its draft report in respect of the Real Estate (Regulation and Development) Bill, 2013 (Thirtieth Report to Fifteenth Lok Sabha).
-Paras 1 and 2 of Chapter - I titled as "Background" read as under:
+Paras 1 and 2 of Chapter - I titled as "Background" read as under :